digitalspring/whitepaper/whitepaper.md

 reach Bob.
 -->

-It turns out that the privacy implications *due to offline messaging*, i.e. the fact that mailbox / mailman providers get to observe a peer's social graph, can be reduced to a minimum without a *separate* layer of onion routing.^[Note that preventing a global eavesdropper from learning about a peer's social graph by observing who he connects to on a TCP/IP level will probably still require onion routing.
+It turns out that in some cases, the privacy implications *due to offline messaging*, i.e. the fact that mailbox / mailman providers get to observe a peer's social graph, can be reduced or even completely eliminated without a *separate* layer of onion routing.^[Note that preventing a global eavesdropper from learning about a peer's social graph by observing who he connects to on a TCP/IP level will probably still require onion routing.
 See chapter [Unicast layer](#unicast-layer), section [Anonymity](#unicast-anonymity).]
 Moreover, multicast groups provide incentives for peers to share storage and traffic resources with each other.